rajas1310/Face-Feature-Analysis-us-DL/README.md

 # Face-Feature-Analysis-using-DL
-This was my work during the research internship at <i>Computational Liguistics Lab, PICT</i> in my junior year.
+This was my work during the research internship at Computational Liguistics Lab, PICT in my junior year.

 #### Check <strong>"Documents/Internship-Report"<strong> for the details regarding the internship and my project.